 The vanilla-y flavor of the goo is a product of the beaver’s diet.
 Their preference for wood pulp means they eat a ton of guaiacol, a chemical precursor to vanillin.

-During the frontier days, castoreum was fairly easy to come by, and certainly much easier to find in North America than tropical vanilla orchids.
+During the frontier days, castoreum was fairly easy to come by, and certainly much easier to find in North America than tropical vanilla orchids from Madagascar or Mexico.
 Adding some vanilla flavor to your favorite dessert was as easy as hitting up your local pelt hunter or beaver trapper for some castor sacs.

 But even back then—and certainly today—castoreum was not used to create vanilla extract.

 Pure Vanilla Extract vs Artificial Vanilla Extract

 Whichever type of vanilla you chose, you can be sure your extract, whether it’s synthetic or pure, does not contain any beaver anal secretions.

 If it’s labeled as pure vanilla extract, it abides by the FDA’s rules for vanilla bean concentration.
 There are plenty of great examples of pure vanilla products, such as Taylor & Colledge vanilla extract (they also have a great vanilla paste), Badia Pure Vanilla, and McCormick’s All Natural Pure Vanilla Extract.